 What is Content Syndication?

-How can content syndication help me?
+How can I utilize content syndication?

 There are a number of ways to use content syndication.
 You can repost an entire article, a paragraph or even just a headline.
 This second posting is done on a more popular website with the goal of increasing the number of people who see your content.
 Your headline, paragraph or article would then attract the attention of these readers, drawing them back to your website to read the rest of the article or see what else you have written.